-The MB Structured Investments UK Quarterly Contingent Income Plan is a maximum 6 year and 3 week investment that offers potential gross income of 1.30% per quarter, subject to the performance of the FTSE 100 index.
+The MB Structured Investments UK Quarterly Conditional Income Plan (Y2 60) is a maximum 6 year and 3 week investment that offers potential gross income of 1.675% per quarter, subject to the performance of the FTSE 100 index.

 The first Quarterly Measurement Date will be one quarter after the Start Date.
 Thereafter, the performance of the Index will be measured quarterly.
 If the kick-out condition is met (see below), income will be paid in respect of that quarter and the Plan will mature early.
 No further income payments will then be payable.

-From year 1, the Plan will kick-out, i.e. mature early, if the Closing Level of the Index is at least equal to its Opening Level on any Quarterly Measurement Date.
+From year 2, the Plan will kick-out, i.e. mature early, if the Closing Level of the Index is equal to or above its Opening Level on any Annual Measurement Date.
 In this event you would receive a full return of your money, as well as the income due for that quarter.
-The first Quarterly Measurement Date on which an early maturity could be triggered will be one year after the Start Date.
+The first Annual Measurement Date on which an early maturity could be triggered will be two years after the Start Date.

 The Securities purchased will be Notes issued by Barclays Bank plc.
 These Securities can be viewed in a similar way to a loan to the Issuer and are linked to the performance of the index.